OpenTimeWatch-Project/.github/profile/README.md

     We're also introducing our own open source watch!
 Introducing OpenTimeWatch 1 ✨!
 </h1>
 <h4 style="text-align:center;">
-    Schematics will be released on March 2025 at
+    Schematics will be released on April 2025 at
     <a href="https://github.com/OpenTimeWatch-Project/OpenTimeWatch-1/tree/main">
        OpenTimeWatch 1 repo.
     </a>